Thursday, March 31

 Learn facts about Alaska for kids.

-It is time to learn about the states!
-I will be posting facts about each of the fifty states in the United States.
-The states will be done in alphabetical order!
-Last week we posted about Alabama.
-This week we are posting facts about Alaska.
-You will learn facts about Alaska's state flag, bird, and many other state facts.
+Last week, we posted about Alabama.
+This week, we are posting facts about Alaska.
+You will learn about Alaska's state flag, bird, and other state facts.

 Facts about Alaska: